 Furthermore, to prove you fit the bill in terms of a DTA, SARS often requires a tax residency certificate to be submitted to them from the country you are paying taxes in.
-This may seem simple enough, however this is often not the case.
+This may seem simple enough, however, this is often not the case.

 For instance, in the UAE, obtaining such a certificate can mean taking two full days of your time to go through the process, or finding a service provider that will do this for you, and there can also be very stringent requirements in a country to obtain such a certificate.

 Even more worrying is that certain countries don’t have a formal process in place to obtain or even supply such a certificate.
-In certain countries service providers are charging a hefty fee and you will need to obtain this certificate every year.
-Thus, the costs in the long run could be far higher than that of financial emigration.
+In certain countries, service providers are charging a hefty fee and you will need to obtain this certificate every year.
+Thus, the costs, in the long run, could be far higher than that of financial emigration.

 DTA’s are specific on the requirements one needs to meet to be considered a tax resident of a country other than South Africa.
-You therefore need to ensure that you take careful notice of those requirements and ensure that you meet them year to year.
+You, therefore, need to ensure that you take careful notice of those requirements and ensure that you meet them year to year.

-Often South African’s abroad fall in a grey area being arguably tax resident in both South Africa and the country they have emigrated to, which the DTA attempts to make the final decision on.
+Often South African’s abroad fall in a grey area being arguably tax residents in both South Africa and the country they have emigrated to, which the DTA attempts to make the final decision on.
 However, falling into this grey area means that it could make it far more complicated to prove to SARS that you are a non-tax resident of South Africa.